Top 5 Companies Making Self-Driving Trucks in 2022

 • and more

-No matter what the future holds, you need a truck wreck lawyer who has experience with self driving vehicles who’s ready to face it with you.
-Gordon McKernan Injury Attorneys has 679+ years of combined legal experience representing victims of truck wrecks throughout Louisiana, and we’ll be on the forefront of litigating autonomous wrecks, too.
+Our team of Louisiana personal injury attorneys at Gordon McKernan Injury Attorneys has 679+ years of combined legal experience representing victims of truck wrecks throughout Louisiana, and we’ll be at the forefront of litigating autonomous wrecks, too.